Forgiveness After a Bipolar Diagnosis: My Healing Story

 • If I could speak to my past self, what would I say?

-You might be surprised how healing it is just to acknowledge your truth.
+You might be surprised how healing it feels just to acknowledge your truth.

 Key Lessons I’m Still Learning